2690 Format of Inter Partes Reexamination Certificate [R-07.2015]

 Note that “B1” ex parte reexamination certificates that were issued prior to January 1, 2001, included the patent number of the original patent followed by the letter “B.” Where the first reexamination certificate was a “B1” certificate and an inter partes reexamination certificate then issues, the inter partes reexamination certificate will be designated “C2” and NOT “C1.”
 Thus, by looking at the number following the “C,” one will be able to ascertain the number of reexamination certificates that preceded the certificate being viewed, i.e., how many prior reexamination certificates have been issued for the patent.
 (If this were not the practice and C1 were used, one would not be able to ascertain from the number on the certificate how many B certificates came before.)

 The certificate denotes the date the certificate was issued at INID code (see MPEP § 901.04).
-The title, name of inventor, international and U.S. classification, the abstract, and the list of prior art documents appear at their respective INID code designations, much the same as is presently done in utility patents.
+The title, name of inventor, current classification, the abstract, and the notice regarding the list of prior art documents appear at their respective INID code designations, much the same as is presently done in utility patents.

 The primary differences, other than as indicated above, are: